Flag football league cancels inaugural season, looks to come back in spring

 Flowers and trees are blooming, the weather is waming.
 These are telltale signs in April that spring has returned.
 At the Elizabethtown Sports Park, April usually means games are being played, tournaments are being organized and fans are in the seats.
 But this is no ordinary April.

 Springtime was supposed to mean the return of warmer weather.
-Venturing outside with friends and families for activites.
+Venturing outside with friends and families for activities.
 For children all across the country, it also was supposed to mean the return to outdoor spring sports leagues.

 Over the last week-and-a-half, the COVID-19 outbreak has altered life across the United States and brought about a new normal for millions of Americans.